 I received my Ph.D. degree in Mathematics from the University of Seville, where I am a Professor in the Department of Applied Mathematics.
 Currently, I am teaching Numerical Analysis, making use of MATLAB, a high-level technical computing language.

-I believe that the religion born in India, known as Hinduism, or more properly as Sanatana Dharma (the Eternal Way), expresses and articulates in an extraordinary way the relationship between man and Supreme Being.
-Using software versioning as an analogy, one could say that whereas the concept of God in most religions is 1.0, in Hinduism it is 2.0.
-Anyway, I am convinced that all religions are but different paths leading to the same goal.
+I believe that religion born in India, known as Hinduism, or more properly as Sanatana Dharma (the Eternal Way), expresses and articulates in an extraordinary manner the relationship between man and the Supreme Being.
+Using software versioning as an analogy, one could say that whereas the concept of God in most of religions is 1.0, in Hinduism it is 2.0 (maybe even 3.0 or higher).
+I am convinced that the idea of God in the Christian contemplative tradition closely resembles the highest concept of God in Hinduism.
+I think both traditions would agree to think of God as an Infinite Ocean of Joy (or Light, or Bliss, or Love).
+In the end, all religions are but different paths leading to the same goal.

 I conceive photography as a form of contemplative prayer, as stated in Project page.

 My website contains only black & white pictures.
 Currently, Adobe Lightroom Classic is my favorite raw converter.
 It renders impressive and natural color images.
 For creating black and white photographies, I use Nik Software’s conversion plug-in Silver Efex Pro, that delivers outstanding conversions to black and white.